 Grated peel of 10-12 blood oranges into mason jar and covered with white brandy (Christian Brothers White Frost).

 Added juice from about 4 of the oranges.
-Blood oranges are not particularly juicy, but they have lovely color.
+Blood oranges are not particularly juicy, order xanax, but they have lovely color.
 I was concerned that if I added too much juice it would never clear.

 Eleven months later I added simple syrup.